HomeGuidesAPI ReferenceChangelog

 Green Button is an effort heavily promoted by the White House to empower users with access to data about their energy consumption.
 Many utilities are making this data available for their residential customers (list here).
 This XML can be uploaded as-is into an Arcadia account.

-A description of the format and samples of Green Button XML file can be found on greenbuttondata.org.
-We also have some additional samples for download here.
+A description of the format and samples of Green Button XML files can be found on greenbuttondata.org.

 Uploading any of the above file formats requires an HTML form POST.
-Along with the actual file contents, the form will contain many other name-value pairs that define information about the account and/or profile this data is being loaded into, and what should happen after the file is successfully loaded.
+Along with the actual file contents, the form contains name-value pairs that define information about the account or profile where the data is being loaded, and what should happen after the file is successfully loaded.

-Here's an example of an HTML Form that would post a Green Button (ESPI XML) file:
+The following example shows an HTML form that posts a Green Button (ESPI XML) file:

 <form action="https://api.genability.com/rest/v1/loader/account/up.html"